 Response: As stated in our 12-14-2021 response letter, buoyancy calculations will be included as part of the shop drawing process for the specific systems.
-See note #4 on detail 2 & 3 on Sheet C-504.

 23. Swales along the sides of Skyline Drive, beginning at Station 0+00 extending upgrade are steep, and may carry flow at erosive velocities.
 Engineer must determine velocities of flow in the swales and design appropriate protections to withstand velocity.